Edgar's Fall

-Edgar's Fall (La Caída de Edgar) is a video that was uploaded to YouTube on May 9, 2006, from Mexico.
-This internet meme has been one of the most popular videos on YouTube, with over 85 million views as of March 2025.
+Edgar's Fall (La Caída de Edgar) is a video that was uploaded to YouTube on May 8, 2006, from Mexico.
+This internet meme went viral on YouTube, with over 87 million views as of March 2026.

 History

-The video clip features Mexican boys Edgar Martinez and Fernando, hiking in a ranch near their home town of Monterrey with their uncle, Raúl, who serves as the cameraman and tour companion.
+The video clip features Mexican boys Edgar Martínez and Fernando, hiking in a ranch near their home town of Monterrey with their uncle, Raúl, who serves as the cameraman and tour companion.
 It starts with Edgar expressing fear on using a makeshift bridge made from two long branches that crosses a small stream when Fernando makes a joke about pushing Edgar off the bridge into the water.
 Fernando assures the still-hesitant Edgar that he wouldn't fall, which temporarily consoles the latter, who then commences the crossing.
 Once Edgar is at the middle of the bridge, Fernando starts moving one of the branches, causing the former to curse angrily in a Mexican norteño (more specifically, northeastern) accent, saying "¡Ya wey!, ¡pinche pendejo wey!, ¡ya!"
 After Edgar calls Fernando an "idiota" (idiot) while begging for him to stop, Fernando drops the branch and Edgar finally loses his balance, plunging into the stream.
 Edgar curses more intensively as he emerges from the water, while Fernando asks for forgiveness.

 In a video uploaded in 2017 in his channel Edgar cleared up some misconceptions, including the fact that his name is actually Edgardo and that Fernando, the boy who threw him in the stream is actually a friend of his cousin and not a cousin of his.